mineiros-io/terraform-google-service-account-iam/README.md

    - `group:{emailid}`: An email address that represents a Google group.
 For example, admins@example.com.
    - `domain:{domain}`: A G Suite domain (primary, instead of alias) name that represents all the users of that domain.
 For example, google.com or example.com.
    - `principalSet:{All identities in a group|All identities with a specific attribute value|All identities in a pool}`: Grants a role to all the identities in a workload identity pool, or to specific external identities based on their attributes.
 For details please see https://cloud.google.com/iam/docs/workload-identity-federation.
-  - `principal:{Single Identity}:` Grants a role to the specified identitiey in a workload identity pool.
+  - `principal:{Single Identity}:` Grants a role to the specified identity in a workload identity pool.
 For details please see https://cloud.google.com/iam/docs/workload-identity-federation.
    - `computed:{identifier}`: An existing key from var.computed_members_map.

   Default is `[]`.